Where, O Death is Your Victory? By Jack Kelley "The sting of death is sin,…

 By Jack Kelley

-Lately I’ve been receiving questions again about various rapture positions.
+I’ve received several questions again about various rapture positions.
 Several of these questions have to do with the claim that in the Olivet Discourse (Matt.
 24-25) Jesus in effect said the Church will have to endure all of the seven years of Daniel’s 70th Week including the Great Tribulation.
 In this study I will attempt to show why He could not have done so.

 This won’t be a verse by verse study of the Olivet Discourse, but rather a look at the verses within the passage that people use to support something other than a pre-trib view.
 If you want a verse by verse study you can go to my four part series entitled “The End times According To Jesus.”